 The most dramatic of the red rock canyons in Morocco, it’s almost 200 meters high and only 10 meters wide at its narrowest point.

-It opens out into the Tinghir Oasis, a massive swathe of green breaking the monotony of the desert.
+It opens onto the Tinghir Oasis, a vast expanse of green that breaks the monotony of the desert.
 It is a remarkable contrast of red rock boulders and swaying green palms.

 We also highly recommend this Todra Gorge hike.